arnoson/kirby-vite/README.md

 - download one of the [examples](examples)
 - run `composer install` inside the example's `/public` directory
-- run `npm run dev` inside the example's root directory
+- run `npm install` inside the root directory
+- run `npm run server` to start a simple php server
+- run `npm run dev` to start vite's dev server
-- Visit `localhost:8888` in the browser and make some changes to the js and css files inside `/src`
+- visit `localhost:8888` in the browser and make some changes to the js and css files inside `/src`

 ## Setup